 Let employees know what you expect of them and what they can expect from you.
 Constantly changing expectations can create undue stress on employees.

-The second thing you have to do if you’re going to retain your employees is respect them.
+The second thing you have to do if you’re going to retain your employees is to respect them.
 Everyone wants to feel respected and appreciated.
 However, respect doesn’t mean you have to yield to outrageous demands or insubordination.
 Respect means valuing team members’ advice even if it sounds silly or unrealistic to you.
 It means taking the time to talk through conflicts and issues.

 The third thing you can do is you can create responsibility.
 Like we talked about in the last article, show your team members you trust them by giving them responsibilities that allow them to grow and gain new skills.
 Help them reach the next rung on your company’s ladder.

 Another way you can retain employees is to provide quality management supervision.
 People leave companies because of managers, supervisors, business owners, and others in charge, not because of their peers.
 Go back to the first point and lay out your expectations clearly.
-Have your managers mentor team members, and let aspiring team members shadow managers.
+Have your managers mentor team members, and let aspiring team members shadow the managers.

 If you constantly berate team members about doing their jobs poorly, but you never provide any other feedback, then you will lose all of your employees.
 Therefore, hold quarterly or semi-annual reviews where you give positive feedback about what team members are doing right.
 Then, transition into what they can do better.
 But remember, coach them.
 Don’t just tell them what they’re doing right or wrong.
 Give examples and then help them develop plans to increase or improve performance.